DKraus-SofEng/se_project_react/README.md

 ## WTWR (se_project_react)

-This is the React.js project of the fulltime Software Engineering program at TripleTen.
+This is the WTWR (What to Wear) React.js project of the fulltime Software Engineering program at TripleTen.
 It is a small React + Vite app that recommends clothing based on current weather temperature of the chosen location.

 Fetches current weather from OpenWeather, normalizes it, and shows matching clothing cards.